Irwin Rose: Classical enzymology

 With Jessie Warms, he studied the mechanism of hexokinase of sarcoma tumor, finding that it was located in the mitochondria of liver and brain, and bound in accord with a Mg^{2+}-dependent equilibrium.

 He had a general interest in the role of magnesium in cells, and studied it on the basis of the equilibrium of the reaction catalyzed by adenylate kinase, a complicated question, because numerous complexes of Mg^{2+}, H^{+} and K^{+} with ATP, ADP and AMP need to be taken into account.

 Starting from Ogston's theory, Rose was concerned with the stereochemistry of enzyme-catalysed reactions, investigating various enzymes, and later glutamine synthetase.
 This was the topic of a review article written with Kenneth Hanson.

 Ubiquitin

 After its discovery by Gideon Goldstein and colleagues in 1975, ubiquitin was extensively studied by Rose, with Avram Hershko, Aaron Ciechanover, A. L. Haas and H. Heller, one of many papers on the subject.

 Awards and honors

 Rose was awarded the Nobel prize in 2004.

 Personal life

 Rose was married to Zelda Budenstein and had four children.
 He died on June 2, 2015, at Deerfield, Massachusetts.
-His widow died in 2016.